 The TCP socket buffer size on the side of GridFTP client can easily be obtained with the use of the socket API.
-GridFTP has a feature to statically configure the socket buffer size (i.e., SBUF command) [5], and the TCP socket buffer size on the side of the server can be obtained using this feature (more precisely, it can be configured to the value specified by the GridFTP client).
+GridFTP has a feature to statically configure the socket buffer size (i.e., SBUF command) [4], and the TCP socket buffer size on the side of the server can be obtained using this feature (more precisely, it can be configured to the value specified by the GridFTP client).
 Either the TCP socket buffer size of GridFTP client or that of GridFTP server, which has the smaller value, will be used as W in Eq.
 (1).

 The round-trip time R can be obtained by measuring the command response time in the GridFTP control channel.
-Specifically, the response time $R_i$ is measured when commands such as USER, PASS, SITE, FEAT, TYPE, MODE, SIZE, OPTS, and PBSZ are executed by GridFTP client.
-We can assume that GridFTP server would instantly complete the process of these commands.
+Specifically, the response time $R_i$ is measured when commands such as USER, PASS, SITE, FEAT, TYPE, MODE, SIZE, OPTS, NOOP, and PBSZ are executed by GridFTP client.
+It can be assumed that GridFTP server would instantly complete the process of these commands.
 For this reason, the round-trip time R can be approximated by the response time to these commands.
-More precisely, the average of response times of the past M samples; i.e., $R = \sum{i=1}^{M} R_i/M$ , is used as the estimated round-trip time R. As explained above, measurement is possible by a passive measurement method that does not burden the network by using just control packets or data packets of GridFTP.
+More precisely, the running average of response times; i.e., $R \leftarrow R(1 - \rho) + R_i\rho$ is used as the estimated round-trip time R where $\rho(0 < \rho < 1)$ is a parameter.
+As explained above, measurement is possible by a passive measurement method that does not burden the network by using just control packets or data packets of GridFTP.

 On the other hand, among the variables that are included in Eq.
-(1), measurement of the bottleneck link bandwidth Band the packet loss probability $p^$ in the network is difficult on the side of GridFTP client.
+(1), measurement of the bottleneck link bandwidth B and the packet loss probability $p^$ in the network is difficult on the side of GridFTP client.
 At present, it is difficult to measure the bottleneck link bandwidth B or the packet loss probability $p^$ at the middleware layer using a passive measurement method.
 Should features specific to certain operating systems or network devices on the computers be used, it would become possible to measure the bottleneck link bandwidth B or the packet loss probability $p^$ .
 However, ease of installation and/or deployment in the Grid computing environment should be compromised.
 Likewise, even if the bottleneck link bandwidth B or the packet loss probability $p^$ could also be measured by employing an active measurement method (e.g., generating UDP/ICMP packet for measurement in the middleware layer), the compatibility with existing GridFTP servers would be impaired.

-3.4.
-Adjusting the Number of Parallel TCP Connections
+3.4 Adjusting the Number of Parallel TCP Connections

-We now explain how to adjust the number of parallel TCP connections, N, so as to maximize the GridFTP goodput after measuring the network status.
-The automatic parameter configuration mechanism proposed in this paper transfers chunks of a file while measuring the GridFTP goodput G, the TCP socket buffer size W, and the roundtrip time R. Based on this information, the number of parallel TCP connections, N, will be adjusted.
-For adjusting the number of parallel TCP connections, N, we will discuss three operation modes as described below.
+This section explains how to adjust the number of parallel TCP connections, N, so as to maximize the GridFTP goodput after measuring the network status.
+The automatic parameter configuration mechanism proposed in this paper transfers chunks of a file while measuring the GridFTP goodput, the TCP socket buffer size W, and the round-trip time R. Based on this information, the number of parallel TCP connections, N, will be adjusted.
+For adjusting the number of parallel TCP connections, N, three operation modes as described below are discussed.